MicrosoftDocs/Viva/Viva/microsoft-viva-overview.md

 [Find out more about partner integrations](https://www.microsoft.com/en-us/microsoft-viva/integrations)

 ## Viva Solutions
 The Viva solution center provides guidance to help understand, plan, and implement integrated Viva solutions.
-Here you will find summaries of each Viva app, license requirements, how to plan and combine apps for greater impact, and more.
+Here you'll find summaries of each Viva app, license requirements, how to plan and combine apps for greater impact, and more.

 [Access the Microsoft Viva solution center](/viva/solutions/solutions)